-Heading to Aspen for the first time?
-You’re going to have a blast, but before you arrive, know exactly what to bring, how to dress, and how to take care of your health.
-Here are our tips for your first time in Aspen:
+Are you about to take your first ski vacation?
+Rest assured, you’re going to have a blast, but before you leave, it’s important to know exactly what to bring, how to dress, and how to take care of your health.
+Here are our top tips for your first ski trip:

-In ski terms, this is known as “conditioning,” and even if you’re not planning to bomb anything more than the bunny hill, your quads will thank you if you start a regular regimen of cardio, toning, stretching, and strengthening well before your trip.
-While you’re at it, work your core, glute, hamstring, and gastrocnemius (aka your calves) muscles.
-And, since ski poles aren’t just ornaments, you’ll want to get your deltoids, triceps and biceps in shape, too.
+In ski terms, this is known as “conditioning,” and even if you’re not planning to bomb anything more than the bunny hill, your quads will thank you if you start a regular regimen of cardio, toning, stretching, and strength training well before your trip.
+While you’re at it, work your core, glutes, hamstrings, and gastrocnemius (aka your calves) muscles.
+Since ski poles aren’t just ornaments, you’ll also want to get your deltoids, triceps and biceps in shape, too.
 Preparing for your first ski trip is more than just making a packing list, it’s important to follow conditioning advice to be prepared.
-Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires- many of which you won’t realize you possessed until the end of day one.
-That’s what hotel hot tubs and massages are for!
+Even if you’re active and fit, you’ll be surprised by how many muscles skiing requires – many of which you won’t realize you possessed until the end of day one.

 If you’re renting, ask your hotel concierge before departing on your trip for shop recommendations.
 If you’re bringing skis with you and don’t have access to a shop in your hometown, ask the concierge to suggest a good place to get your skis tuned (see below).

 If you have your own boots (new, used, or rentals), be sure to do what you can to break them in/get them adjusted to your feet before you leave home.
-Wear your boots and ski socks around the house (if you dropped the cash on new boots, odds are they’ll be custom-molded to your foot when you purchase them, but it makes sense to practice walking before you actually get on snow and ice).
+Wear your boots and ski socks around the house.
+It may sound silly, but it’s important to practice walking before you actually get on snow and ice.

 Pack Boots for After Skiing